paularmstrong/onerepo/docs/src/content/docs/api/index.md

 ```

 **Default:** `{}`
-Tasks for this workspace.
-These will be merged with global tasks and any other affected workspace tasks.
+Tasks for this Workspace.
+These will be merged with global tasks and any other affected Workspace tasks.
 Refer to the [`tasks` command](/core/tasks/) specifications for details and examples.

 :::tip[Merging tasks]
 Each modified Workspace or Workspace that is affected by another Workspace's modifications will have its tasks evaluated and merged into the full set of tasks for each given lifecycle run.
 Check the [Tasks reference](/core/tasks/) to learn more.